nysthee/go-training/step_3/README.md

 #Step 3: Create a http-client

-- Perform HTTP GET to http://httpbin.org/get (returns your request as a json-response)
+- Perform HTTP GET to http://httpbin.org/get ('echos' your request back as a json-response)
 - Test it manually: A running server can be reached at: http://httpbin.org/get
 - Write a test to proove it works.
 Use the "net/http/httptest"-package.